American AAdvantage Selling Miles For 45% Off

 How much does it cost to purchase American AAdvantage miles?

-As mentioned above, this is the best promotion we’ve seen from the program so far in 2023, though we did see a slightly better offer once in 2022.
+As mentioned above, this is the best promotion we’ve seen from the program so far all year.
+However, you do need to buy a lot of miles to unlock the best price.

 How many American AAdvantage miles can you purchase?

-The American AAdvantage program allows members to purchase at most 150,000 miles per account per calendar year, before factoring in any bonuses.
+The American AAdvantage program ordinarily allows members to purchase at most 150,000 miles per account per calendar year, before factoring in any bonuses.
+However, during this promotion, that cap has been increased to 400,000 miles.
 Note that AAdvantage accounts less than 30 days old aren’t eligible to purchase miles.

 Redeem AAdvantage miles for Cathay Pacific business class